fanglingsu/vimb/index.md

     make V=1
     make install

-If you wish to install with other PREFIX or DESTDIR note that these options must be given for both steps the compile step as well as the install step.
+If you wish to install with other `PREFIX` note that this option must be given for both steps the compile step as well as the install step.

-    make DESTDIR="/home/user" PREFIX="/usr"
+    make PREFIX="/usr"
-    make DESTDIR="/home/user" PREFIX="/usr" install
+    make PREFIX="/usr" DESTDIR="/home/user" install

 To run vimb without installation for testing it out use the 'runsandbox' make target.